 Efficacy of granular insecticides on white ear head (WEH)

-The perusal of data on white ear head caused by stem borer at the reproductive stage presented in Table 1 and Fig. 1.
+The data on white ear head caused by stem borer at the reproductive stage is presented in Table 1 and Fig. 1.
 All the insecticidal treatments were significantly superior over untreated control regarding percent white ear head symptoms at 5 10 and 15 days after treatment.
 At 5 days after treatment, the lowest percent white ear head (0.09% WEH) was recorded in chlorantraniliprole treated plot followed by fipronil which was effective than other insecticides with 0.11% WEH.
-The next better treatment was found farmers practice i.e. application of chlorpyrifos 50 EC + cypermethrin 5% EC @ 1.2 litre/ha (0.16% WEH) and cartap hydrochloride 4G @18.75 kg/ha (0.23% WEH).
+The next better treatment was found to be farmers practice i.e. application of chlorpyrifos 50 EC + cypermethrin 5% EC @ 1.2 litre/ha (0.16% WEH) and cartap hydrochloride 4G @18.75 kg/ha (0.23% WEH).
 At 10 DAT, the least percent white ear head was observed in chlorantraniliprole with 0.28% WEH, whereas the maximum percent white ear head symptoms were recorded in the untreated control (11.28% WEH).
-A similar pattern was observed at 15 days after treatment, the chlorantraniliprole again recorded the as most superior treatment for providing the least percent white ear head (0.70% WEH) relative to other treatments.
+A similar pattern was observed at 15 days after treatment, the chlorantraniliprole again recorded the most superior treatment for providing the least percent white ear head (0.70% WEH) relative to other treatments.

 The present findings of the investigation are in close agreement with findings of Sahu et al. (2020) reported the granular formulations of chlorantraniliprole followed by fipronil.
-Similar observations were also reported by Chatterjee et al. (2019) and Omprakash et al. (2017)whoreported that the Chlorantraniliprole0.4 G @ 10 kg/hectare was superior for the control of stem borer with average 1.9 per cent dead hearts and 0.7 per cent white ears damage respectively.In present investigation, the next better granular insecticide after chlorantraniliprole was fipronil 0.3 G and it is closely confirmed by Niranjan et al. (2018) who reported that the fipronil 0.3G at 10 and 20 kg ha-1 was found to be more effective and superior among other granules in reduction of stem borer infestation to minimum of 1.84 and 2.13 per cent of dead hearts (DH) and 5.63 and 4.07 per cent of white ear heads (WEH) respectively; According to Singh et al. (2017) the fipronil 0.3G @ 15 kg/ha followed by the chlorantraniliprole 0.4 GR @ 10kg/ha and cartap hydrochloride 4G @ 25kg/ha with 5.88, 6.48 and 6.68 average YSB infestation, Sachan et al. (2018) and Niranjan et al., (2018).
+Similar observations were also reported by Chatterjee et al., (2019) and Omprakash et al. (2017)whoreported that the Chlorantraniliprole0.4 G @ 10 kg/hectare was superior for the control of stem borer with average 1.9 per cent dead hearts and 0.7 per cent white ears damage respectively.In present investigation, the next better granular insecticide after chlorantraniliprole was fipronil 0.3 G and it is closely confirmed by Niranjan et al., (2018) who reported that the fipronil 0.3G at 10 and 20 kg ha-1 was found to be more effective and superior among other granules in reduction of stem borer infestation to minimum of 1.84 and 2.13 per cent of dead hearts (DH) and 5.63 and 4.07 per cent of white ear heads (WEH) respectively; According to Singh et al., (2017) the fipronil 0.3G @ 15 kg/ha followed by the chlorantraniliprole 0.4 GR @ 10kg/ha and cartap hydrochloride 4G @ 25kg/ha with 5.88, 6.48 and 6.68 average YSB infestation, Sachan et al., (2018) and Niranjan et al., (2018).
 Hugar et al., (2009) found the superiority of fipronil 0.3G at 7.5 g a.i. ha-1 against yellow stem borer of rice with the least per cent infestation of 3.40 and 2.43 per cent of DH and 2.59 per cent of WEH respectively.
-The findings are also in agreement with the works of Firakeet al. (2010), Mishra et al. (2012), Dhaka et al. (2009), Satyanarayana et al. (2014) and Panda et al. (2004) who reported the superiority of fipronil in managing rice stem borer followed by cartap hydrochloride.
-According to Kulagodet al. (2011) Cartap hydrochloride 50 SP @1 g/lit and fipronil 2.5 ml/lit recorded the lowest per cent of WEH and leaf damage, respectively.
+The findings are also in agreement with the works of Firakeet al., (2010), Mishra et al., (2012), Dhaka et al., (2009), Satyanarayana et al., (2014) and Panda et al., (2004) who reported the superiority of fipronil in managing rice stem borer followed by cartap hydrochloride.
+According to Kulagodet al., (2011) Cartap hydrochloride 50 SP @1 g/lit and fipronil 2.5 ml/lit recorded the lowest per cent of WEH and leaf damage, respectively.

 Effect of granular insecticides on yield parameters of rice